Sustainable Tips for Alsace Christmas Market Road Trip

 Stop 2: Colmar, Riquewihr, Ribeauvillé, and Kaysersberg Christmas Markets

 After leaving Obernai in the morning, we headed toward Eguisheim, where we stayed for two nights.
 Along the way, we stopped in Colmar for the entire day before moving on to Enguisheim.
 However, in hindsight, I would recommend staying in Colmar, parking your car and leaving it there, and taking advantage of Colmar Christmas Market Shuttle, which runs on the weekend.
-Therefore, I suggest visiting this area over the weekend to take full advantage of this experience, as many of the markets are only open on the weekend.
+Therefore, I suggest visiting this area over the weekend to take full advantage of this experience, as many markets are open only on the weekend.
 You’ll want two full days.

 There are a total of 6 markets in Colmar, each with a different theme, so exploring these markets in full will take up most of your day.
-Colmar markets are known for “art and tradition,” and you’ll find plenty of hand-crafted art pieces intertwined with traditional food and gifts.
+Colmar markets are known for “art and tradition,” You’ll find plenty of hand-crafted art pieces intertwined with traditional food and gifts.
 The Colmar markets and winding streets are covered in white Christmas trees and decorations for a modern and upscale feeling.

 Gourmet Market Star – My favorite market in Colmar was a new addition in 2018 and an excellent option for a mindful road trip in Alsace.
 Nine different stalls at this market serve hot, local, and fresh gourmet food.
 Make sure to skip the unethical Foie Gras and opt for the vegetarian truffle risotto.